bmckercher123/calico/reference/felix/configuration.md

 In OpenStack, we recommend putting all configuration into configuration files, since the etcd database is transient (and may be recreated by the OpenStack plugin in certain error cases).
-However, in a Docker environment the use of environment variables or etcd is often more convenient.
+However, in an MKE environment the use of environment variables or etcd is often more convenient.